biocatiit/website/content/pages/users_apply.rst

     need to either get a user photo badge or a gate pass, depending on when you arrive.
 In order to get your user photo badge or gate pass, you will have to show a `valid form of photo identification <https://www.anl.gov/site-entry-requirements>`_.
-    **Starting in 2020, if you want to use a drivers license or other state identification card as your photo ID it must be REAL-ID compatible!**
+    **Starting in 2020, if you want to use a driver's license or other state identification card as your photo ID it must be REAL-ID compatible!**

     Nominally your beamtime starts at 8 am on your first scheduled day.
 In practice,